ndabAP/vue-sails-example/README.md

 $ npm run test
 ```

-## Covered elements

-This project should cover as many features as possible.
-It should be used as an example for newbies and also serve as
-a reference book.
-These notable elements are covered.

-- Internationalization
-- Unit and functional tests (frontend tests with Cypress.io)
-- Dedicated mobile version
-- Socket.IO usage
-- Local storage plus cookie authentication
-- User input validation

 ## Essential components used

 The following components are used in this project.
 There are plenty more, though, check the `package.json` files.